paylike/entities-api-docs/README.md

 #### Authentication and authorization

 Most endpoints require you to authenticate.
-[Create an identity](#create-an- identity) to get an API key.

 Supply an API key as the username part of a HTTP basic authentication.